HOW THE PERFUME GENDER BINARY IMPACTS BUYING PSYCHOLOGY

 Because you want to wear what you like.
 How stupid does that sound?

-THE PROBLEM WITH GENDER APPRAISAL: PERFUME AND GENERALLY
+THE PROBLEM WITH GENDER APPRAISAL IN PERFUME AND IN GENERAL

 This speaks nothing to the experiences of many who exist outside the gender binary.
 Denial of medical care.
 Denial of employment, or a safe and respectful professional culture.
 Denial of the floor to share perspectives and visibility Murder.